 This will initially delete all Meshes.
 However, immediately after you clicked the Delete Avastar Meshes button, an Operator Redo Panel shows up in the tool shelf (see below)…

-- Locate the Manage Avastar Meshes panel
+named Manage Avastar Meshes

-- Enable the eyes
+- Enable the Eyes

 When adjusting a rig to a mesh it is easier to work in Stick display mode.
 And for adjusting the eyes to the mesh it is good to see the eye bones as well: